The objective is to resolve disputes in a simple, affordable, and timely manner.

 Employers who fail to pay sick leave wages are committing an offense under Section 130K(5), and upon conviction, the court may order the employer to pay the amount of sick leave wages as if it were a penalty imposed under the same section.

-The objective is to resolve disputes in an easy, cost-effective, and expedient manner.
+The objective is to resolve disputes in a simple, affordable, and timely manner.

 In general, the target set for case resolution is not more than three (3) months, depending on the complexity of the legal issues involved.